wdanilo/struct-split/lib/README.md

 }
 ```

-It could also be implemented using explicit split and join, but it would make the code less readable:
+It could also be implemented using explicit split and union, but it would make the code less readable:

 ```rust
 fn render_pass1(ctx: &mut p!(<mut *> Ctx)) {